CDF Transformations

 Click Add schedule to activate the schedule.
 When a transformation is scheduled, it becomes read-only to prevent unintentional changes to future scheduled jobs.

-You can share transformations with other users in your project to allow them to edit, run, and schedule the transformation.
+On the Transformation page, you can share transformations with other users in your project to allow them to edit, run, schedule, and delete the transformation.

 When you share a transformation, you implicitly grant the permissions defined for the service accounts that are configured for the transformation to other users in your project.
 Make sure you use service accounts with only the minimum permissions they need to complete transformations.